-The Parks and Recreation Department offers several levels and sessions of swimming lessons.
-Registration for swim lessons begins April 1, 2019.
+The Parks & Recreation Department offers several levels and sessions of swimming lessons.
 Spots fill up fast in some classes so we encourage you to register early.
 The classes are two-week sessions held Tuesday through Thursday.
 The cost is $40 per session.
-For specific information on classes and what you can expect from each level, please contact Parks and Recreation or download a 2019 Swimming Lessons Parent Handbook.
+For specific information on classes and what you can expect from each level, please contact Parks and Recreation or download a 2022 Swimming Lessons Parent Handbook.

 To help determine what level a child should be enrolled in, ask yourself "can my child perform all of the skills listed in this class?"
 If the answer is yes, then enroll your child in the next level.
 If the answer is no, then your child needs to be registered in that specific class.
 Remember, when assessing your child's abilities, mastery of those specific skills is needed to promote to the next level.
 Some students need to take a level more than once to master the skills taught and be ready for the next level.